-Previously I’ve managed to get out and ride almost each day during the Rapha Festive 500 which allows me to keep things simple and knock out the required 62.5km a day.
-Last year however I managed to factor in when my club rides were.
-Being able to do a longer ride in a group on Boxing Day saved me having to think of a route and gave a chance for an easier ride.
-If you’re unable to ride on one day, having a plan to compensate on other days really helps keep on top of the total required.
+Previously I’ve managed to get out and ride almost every day during the Rapha Festive 500 which allows me to keep things simple and knock out the required 62.5km a day.
+Last year, however, I managed to factor in when my club rides were.
+Being able to do a long ride in a group on Boxing Day saved me having to think of a route and gave a chance for an easier ride.
+If you’re unable to ride on one day, having a plan to compensate on other days really helps to keep on top of the total required.

 Plan your rides

-As the Festive 500 is a solely distance challenge, there’s no point trying to get a pb up that local hill.
+As the Festive 500 is solely a distance challenge, there’s no point trying to get a PB up that local hill.
 It’ll save you time and energy to stick to some of the flatter routes nearby instead.
 The easier and flatter the ride is, the quicker you’ll be back warm indoors enjoying some mince pies.
-One or two days going round and round a local club time trial loop will really knock the miles off with minimum of effort, even if it won’t be the most exciting.
+One or two days going round and round a local club time trial loop will really knock the miles off with a minimum of effort, even if it won’t be the most exciting route.

 Check the weather forecast